 Runnels v.
 KS&E Sports

-However, by a 3-2 vote the Court held that the Indiana law bars gun violence victims from recovering monetary damages against gun dealers when guns are used in crime, even if the gun dealer violates gun laws.
+However, following the appeal, by a 3-2 vote, the Indiana Supreme Court held that the Indiana law bars gun violence victims from recovering monetary damages against gun dealers when guns are used in crime — even if the gun dealer violates gun laws.
 That decision makes Indiana’s law the most sweeping gun industry protection law in the nation.
 Following this decision, Brady Legal and co-counsel Arnold & Porter LLP and Nick Baker, Esq. settled the lawsuit on behalf of police officer Dwayne Runnels against KS&E Sports.